OpenSees/OpenSeesDocumentation/source/user/manual/material/uniaxialMaterials/QbSandCPT.rst

       uniaxialMaterial('QbSandCPT', 1, 50000.
 2.44, 0.0445, 35.7e-3)

-In addition, a conference paper has been submitted to ISC'7, discussing the implementation and presenting a numerical benchmark of the implemented unified method against the pile load test results from the well-known EURIPIDES project.
+More details on the implementation, validation and benchmark of the ``TzSandCPT`` material are published in a `conference paper in the ISC'7 Proceedings <https://www.scipedia.com/public/Sastre_Jurado_Stuyts*_2024a>`_.

 Code Developed by: |csasj|